Wastewater Treatment Plant Energy Assessment Program

 - Share the final assessment report with the Illinois EPA.

-Apply now!
-Applications are now open for the Wastewater Treatment Plant Assessment program.
+Apply now for the Wastewater Treatment Plant Assessment program.

 Check out our Wastewater Treatment Plant Assessment Program Brochure.